 I know you will say that I am severe.
-If I am severe, why then it is your course that has called it and if you are not right, why then make yourselves right.
+If I am servery, why then it is your course that has called it out.
+I want you to understand that I am all right, and if you are not right, why then make yourselves right.
 I went to California and led what they called a hard life.
 I was an infidel-that is all there is of that.
 I have been on this side a long timefifteen years I think.
 I died in 1851.

 I do not want this message sent to any one in particular.
 I want it to circulate for the general good.
 My name is Elisha Holdridge, let it go into the paper kind of accidentally.
-There are plenty of folks that know me.
+There are plenty